-\begin{itemize} \item \textbf{ELMo-BiLSTM-CRF} \cite{peters2018deep}: An extension of BiLSTM-CRF in which they concatenate pre-trained static word embeddings with the ELMo (Embeddings from Language Models) representations and take them as the input of BiLSTM-CRF. \item \textbf{BERT-BiLSTM-CRF} \cite{devlin2018bert}: A similar extension in which they add pre-trained word embeddings and the BERT (Bidirectional Encoder Representations from Transformers) representations and take them as the input of BiLSTM-CRF. \item \textbf{Flair-BiLSTM-CRF} \cite{akbik2018contextual}: The model is used as a strong baseline in our work, in which they concatenate pre-trained word embeddings with the Flair embeddings and feed it into the BiLSTM-CRF model.
-Note that the models using Flair embeddings have achieved the current state-of-the-art results in a range of sequence labeling tasks such as Named Entity Recognition, Chunking and Part-of-Speech Tagging \cite{akbik2018contextual,Borchmann2018}. \item \textbf{Flair+CLSTM-BiLSTM-CRF} \cite{akbik2018contextual}: A simple extension in which they add task-trained character representations learned from a CLSTM to Flair-BiLSTM-CRF. \end{itemize}
+\begin{itemize} \item \textbf{ELMo-BiLSTM-CRF}: An extension of BiLSTM-CRF in which \citet{peters2018deep} concatenate pretrained static word embeddings with the ELMo (Embeddings from Language Models) representations and take them as the input of BiLSTM-CRF. \item \textbf{BERT-BiLSTM-CRF}: A similar extension in which \citet{devlin2018bert} added pretrained word embeddings and the BERT (bidirectional encoder representations from transformers) representations and used them as the input of BiLSTM-CRF. \item \textbf{Flair-BiLSTM-CRF}: This model is used as a strong baseline in our work, in which \citet{akbik2018contextual} pretrained word embeddings are concatenated with the Flair embeddings and fed it into the BiLSTM-CRF model.
+Note that the models using Flair embeddings have achieved the current state-of-the-art results in a range of sequence labeling tasks such as named entity recognition, chunking and part-of-speech tagging \cite{akbik2018contextual,Borchmann2018}. \item \textbf{Flair+CLSTM-BiLSTM-CRF}: A simple extension in which \citet{akbik2018contextual} added task-trained character representations learned from a CLSTM to Flair-BiLSTM-CRF. \end{itemize}